ArchipelagoMW/Archipelago/worlds/sc2/docs/setup_en.md

 2. Run ArchipelagoStarcraft2Client.exe.
    - macOS users should instead follow the instructions found at ["Running in macOS"](#running-in-macos) for this step only.
 3. Type the command `/download_data`.
-This will automatically install the Maps and Data files from the third link above.
+This will automatically install the Maps and Data files needed to play StarCraft 2 Archipelago.

 ## Where do I get a config file (aka "YAML") for this game?